commonlyjs/commonly/README.md

 In TypeScript projects, whenever you install a dependency there's always a need to match those to the correct type definitions.
 Unfortunately, often those type definitions are either missing, out of date or simply broken.

-What I wanted is to have an unopinionated solid general-purpose library without any gimmicks.
+What I wanted is to have a solid unopinionated general-purpose library without any gimmicks.
 A standard library that could be easily extended by its user.
 Here is [my take on the issue](https://imgs.xkcd.com/comics/standards.png), presenting Commonly.